-The research groups of Drs.
-Kellogg Schwab and Carsten Presse in the Department of Environmental Health and Engineering in the Johns Hopkins University Bloomberg School of Public Health is seeking to hire a highly motivated, full-time mass spectrometry-based research technologist.
+The research groups of Dr. Schwab and Dr. Presse in the Department of Environmental Health and Engineering in the Johns Hopkins University Bloomberg School of Public Health is seeking to hire a highly motivated, full-time mass spectrometry-based research technologist.

 Specific Duties & Responsibilities